Epicureanfriends/dlx/book1/commentary1.md

 ## XIV

-In response to this I would point out that Epicurus provided for the future of his school and for the children of Metrodorus, but he did not believe in any life after death.
+In response to this we can point out that Epicurus provided for the future of his school and for the children of Metrodorus, but he did not believe in any life after death.

 Likewise Diogenes of Oinoanda erected his wall and specifically mentioned future generations, even though he had no thought of his consciousness surviving his death.